 There is a side to Senator Feinstein to which I have been privy – and its sad that many more do not know her the way I do: As a constituent who she truly cares about!

 Way back in 1997, when my ex and I had problems with the adoption of our baby daughter in Vietnam – the smooth machinery of Feinstein’s office made sure we were able to bring our baby girl home.
-HC is now 21 at NYU.
+Hannah is now 21 and a Junior at Tisch, NYU.

-In 2009 when I lead the advocacy to Senator Feinstein for the unique and extraordinary measure of a Private Bill for a lesbian mom about to be deported, all the orgs first laughed at us.
-They said she would never do it.
+In 2009 when I lead the advocacy to Senator Feinstein for the unique and extraordinary measure of a Private Bill for a lesbian mom about to be deported, all the organizations usually charged with that type of work, laughed at the idea.
+They said Feinstein would never do it.
 This was before Hillary and Obama had ‘evolved’ on same-sex marriage.
 Feinstein did it.
 She introduced a Private Bill into Congress for one woman and her family !
-And each year thereafter until DOMA fell.
+And each year thereafter until DOMA (The Defense of Marriage Act) fell in 2015.

-In 2008 when my own Same-sex wife could have been subjected to deportation, leaving me with an untenable Sophie’s choice between my 2 little daughters, Senator Feinstein did not hesitate – again to help.
+In 2008 when my own same-sex wife could have been subjected to deportation, leaving me with an untenable Sophie’s choice between my 2 little daughters, Senator Feinstein did not hesitate – again she helped.

-THEN when I was community Grand Marshal for San Francisco Pride in 2014, in recognition of my global LGBT work, Senator Feinstein wrote an individual letter to several US embassies in Africa – in support each of the LGBT people – mostly persecuted – to come to the USA – to march in my Pride contingency .
+Then when I was a Grand Marshal for San Francisco Pride in 2014, in recognition of my global LGBT work, Senator Feinstein wrote an individual letter to several US embassies in Africa – in support each of the LGBT people – mostly persecuted – to come to the USA – to march in my Pride contingency .

 Unfortunately the Obama/Kerry Embassy declined the VISAS because they feared the invitees would not return to their countries of persecution – fearing that they would remain in US for asylum.
 Feinstein probably knew of that so called ‘risk’ and still agreed to provide this individual support to over 20 LGBTQI people from several African countries.

-By the way I have testimony for a Kevin de Leon resolution in the CA assembly on similar issues .
+By the way I gave testimony for a Kevin de León resolution in the CA assembly on similar issues.
 He is a great guy.
 He cannot yet do what she can still do, in my opinion.
 Let him wait until Feinsteins sees out one more term.
 We need her and her seniority at a time like this.
-I believe she could easily retire, she does not need the Senate for herself- in any way – but she selflessly realizes how much we need her!
+I believe she could easily retire.
+She does not need the Senate for a single selfish reason – but she selflessly realizes how much we need her!

 Thanks to Senator Feinstein MY family has remained in the USA and my daughters could be raised together here in Marin County.